 Residency: Fellows from within Missouri and outside Missouri are encouraged to apply for the MOST Policy Fellows program.
 During the fellowship term, fellows will be asked to reside in Central Missouri (Jefferson City, Columbia, etc.).

-During the legislative session, MOST Policy Fellows will assist in adding scientific information into policy conversations through the following activities:
+During the regular legislative session, MOST Policy Fellows will assist in adding scientific information into policy conversations through the following activities:

 The MOST Policy Fellows program is made possible by grants and contributions from the following organizations.